Russian Empire

-By the start of the 19th century, Russian territory extended from the Arctic Ocean in the north to the Black Sea in the south, and from the Baltic Sea in the west to Alaska, Hawaii, and California in the east.
-By the end of the 19th century, Russia had expanded its control over the Caucasus, most of Central Asia and parts of Northeast Asia.
-Notwithstanding its extensive territorial gains and great power status, the empire entered the 20th century in a perilous state.
-The devastating Russian famine of 1891–1892 killed hundreds of thousands and led to popular discontent.
-As the last remaining absolute monarchy in Europe, the empire saw rapid political radicalization and the growing popularity of revolutionary ideas such as communism.
-After the Russian Revolution of 1905, Tsar Nicholas II authorized the creation of a national parliament, the State Duma, although he still retained absolute political power.
+By the start of the 19th century, Russian territory extended from the Arctic Ocean in the north to the Black Sea in the south, and from the Baltic Sea in the west to Alaska in the east.
+It colonized Alaska between 1799 and 1867, and in the early-to-mid 19th century briefly maintained outposts in California.
+The empire also expanded its control over the Caucasus, most of Central Asia, and parts of Northeast Asia.
+In the late 19th and early 20th centuries, the empire experienced industrial growth and railway construction, though the country remained largely agrarian.
+Severe famines, such as that of 1891–1892, along with resistance to political reform, led to growing unrest and the rise of revolutionary movements.
+Following the 1905 Revolution, Nicholas II authorized the creation of a national parliament, the State Duma, though ultimate power remained with him.

-When Russia entered the First World War on the side of the Allies, it suffered a series of defeats that further galvanized the population against the emperor.
-In 1917, mass unrest among the population and mutinies in the army culminated in the February Revolution, which led to the abdication of Nicholas II, the formation of the Russian Provisional Government, and the proclamation of the first Russian Republic.
-Political dysfunction, continued involvement in the widely unpopular war, and widespread food shortages resulted in mass demonstrations against the government in July.
-The republic was overthrown in the October Revolution by the Bolsheviks, who proclaimed the Russian Socialist Federative Soviet Republic and whose Treaty of Brest-Litovsk ended Russia's involvement in the war, but who nevertheless were opposed by various factions known collectively as the Whites.
+Russia entered the First World War in 1914 on the side of the Allies.
+High casualties, military setbacks, and severe food and fuel shortages in the cities led to widespread discontent with the monarchy.
+In 1917, mass unrest in Petrograd and army mutinies culminated in the February Revolution, which led to Nicholas II's abdication, the establishment of the Russian Provisional Government, and the proclamation of the Russian Republic.
+Political instability, continued involvement in the unpopular war, and economic disruption resulted in mass demonstrations against the government in July.
+The republic was overthrown in the October Revolution by the Bolsheviks, who proclaimed the Russian Soviet Federative Socialist Republic and signed a treaty that ended Russia's involvement in the war, but who nevertheless were opposed by various factions known collectively as the Whites.
 After emerging victorious in the Russian Civil War, the Bolsheviks established the Soviet Union across most of the Russian territory; Russia was one of four continental European empires to collapse as a result of World War I, along with Germany, Austria–Hungary, and the Ottoman Empire.